 - DOE requires prior approval for rebudgeting for all non-profits (non-university)

-PI Responsibility – for grants and cooperative agreements, using the eleven agencies listed in this SHARP as a guide, prior approval is not needed unless the rebudgeted funds represent a change in scope or if it involves a non-profit (non-university) entity.
-If in doubt, the PI should always contact the postaward specialist.
+PI Responsibility – for grants and cooperative agreements, using the ten federal agencies that are part of the FDP, prior approval is not needed unless the rebudgeted funds represent a change in scope or if it involves a non-profit (non-university) entity.
+If in doubt, the PI should always contact the OSP postaward specialist.
 For rebudgeting of funds on a contract, it’s likely that prior approval will always be needed, but the postaward specialist should be contacted for counsel.
 All requests should be made in writing via an email and forwarded to the postaward specialist.

 OSP Postaward Specialist Responsibility – assess any requests from PIs and forward allowable requests to the appropriate official named in the award.
-Upon receiving acknowledgement that the change has been approved, an administrative modification should be prepared and processed with a copy being sent to the PI.
+Upon receiving acknowledgement that the change has been approved, an administrative modification should be prepared and processed in KFS and COEUS.